ralphjsmit/filament/packages/schemas/docs/02-forms/06-checkbox-list.md

     ])
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static array, the `descriptions()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 <AutoScreenshot name="forms/fields/checkbox-list/option-descriptions" alt="Checkbox list with option descriptions" version="4.x" />

 Be sure to use the same `key` in the descriptions array as the `key` in the option array so the right description matches the right option.